okx/okexchain-docs/quick-start/build-on-okbc/deploy-your-own-okbc-localnet_new.md

 ```
 # Enter the okbchain's dev/testnet folder
-# Run ./run4v1r.sh. this script will run 4 validator nodes and 1 rpc node.
+# Run ./run4v1r.sh.
+The script will run 4 validator nodes and 1 rpc node.
 # If the nodes do not run successfully, please check the `okb.profile` and set the `OKCHAIN_TOP` to correct location.

 ./run4v1r.sh
 ```
-you can show validators through the following command
+You can show validators through the following command

 ```
 okbchaincli query staking validators | grep moniker